dromerdenker/dromerdenker.github.io/_posts/2020-10-31-10-years-of-lessons-learned.markdown

 Conversely, it's surprisingly easy to report *exactly* what & when at the detail level your (project) manager needs from you.
 Having this skill of course gives you power: use it to steer your destiny toward your self-defined (and agreed) success (see 17).
 Discipline yourself into sending your manager the 'perfect' self-progress-report *before* you are requested to, consistently.
 Make it look nice (a chart?), make it to the point.
 Make it a blessing to read: upliftingly positive, and REAL (not robotic).
 Add emotion!
 Do not expect a reply - in fact use [NNTR](https://www.less-email.com/nntr-the-gift/) - but be confident your manager reads the daily/weekly gold nugget you send.
 It's what you would like to receive yourself in her shoes.

 In the end, I learned to consider my manager the person whom I should continually prepare to be my standby: Standby to help me push my rock up the hill, help me reach those Exciting goals (professionally) I have set myself.
 Being easy to manage is my choice for that purpose only.
 And this perspective is wonderfully liberating.

+PS.
+Having a good manager makes all the difference.
+A thank you to mine: Dan, for reviewing this article, for non-disclosure of any trade secrets.

 * Photo by Dmitry Demidov from Pexels *